 The class groaned behind her.
 Ah.
 One of those types, then.
 The girl ignored them and continued, "Dr. Oliver, as you may know, I'm the anchor and field reporter for our school TV station."

-Another groan.
-Tommy resisted the urge to laugh again.
+He did not actually know that, and he resisted the urge to laugh at the class' repeated groan.
 This time Cassidy did acknowledge the groan briefly.
-Oh dear.
-I know that look.
+Crap, I know that look.
 Here comes the third degree.
 She bulldozed on, "Anyway!
 I'm sure our viewers are wondering, well, you don't really look old enough to be a teacher."

 Cassidy's eyes flicked up and down Tommy as she spoke, taking in his professional, yet casual attire.
 Tommy groaned inwardly and adjusted his glasses, an exasperated smile flitting about his lips.
-Not another one!
-Hayley, Jase, and the others are going to have a field day when they find out about this!
-They will never let me live it down!
+You have gotta be kidding me!
+Age of consent, guys!
 He saw the yellow-clad girl hide a smile behind her long hair.
-Oh yeah, laugh it up, girlie.
+Oh yeah, laugh it up.

 "Devin!
 Are you getting this?"